 Camilla Parker Bowles was born on July 17, 1947, in London, England.
 Her father was Vice Lord Lieutenant of East Sussex and she socialized with Britain’s royalty.
 She met Prince Charles in 1972.
 They married other people, but were romantically involved for 25 years.
 The public did not initially accept her, especially following Princess Diana’s death in 1997, but she married Prince Charles in 2005.

-At first, Prince Charles has struggled with efforts to legitimize his relationship with Parker Bowles both within the Royal family and among the entire British public.
-Princess Diana's immense popularity (and the public mourning after her death in 1997 in a car accident) made this a difficult task, as did Parker Bowles' "older woman" status and her less-than-Royal personal style.
+At first, Prince Charles struggled with efforts to legitimize his relationship with Parker Bowles both within the royal family and among the entire British public.
+Princess Diana's immense popularity (and the public's mourning over her death in 1997 from a car accident) made this a difficult task, as did Parker Bowles' "older woman" status and her less-than-royal personal style.
 In January 1999, the couple appeared in public together for the first time, at Parker Bowles' sister's birthday party at the Ritz Hotel in London.

 Over the years, Camilla Parker Bowles' relationship with Prince Charles has gained acceptance from the general public.
-In 2005, Camilla Parker Bowles married Prince Charles on April 9 in a civil ceremony in Windsor.
-She was given the title "Dutchess of Cornwall" and will use the title of "Princess Consort" when Prince Charles becomes king.
+On April 9, 2005, they married in a civil ceremony in Windsor, and she was given the title "Duchess of Cornwall."